Who Qualifies as a First-Time Home Buyer? | Programs 2025

 Renters looking to own

-If you’ve been renting and haven’t owned a home in the past three years, you’re in luck.
+If you’ve been renting and haven’t owned a home in the past three years, there’s good news for you.
 First-time home buyer programs are specifically created with you in mind, with the goal of assisting renters in becoming homeowners by providing them with support like lower down payment requirements and even closing cost assistance.

 Single parents and caregivers